7-Step Easy Mandamus Eligibility Checklist: See If You Qualify Here!

 • Marriage Visa (LPR applicant): Check the Visa Bulletin.
 If the category is current, we follow the same timelines as above.

-• Sibling-based Green Card: Check the Visa Bulletin, then wait between 9 to 12 months since the case was DQ; between 9 to 12 months since the case was placed on AP.
+• Sibling-based Green Card: Check the Visa Bulletin, then wait 9 months from DQ and 12 months from interview.

 📌 Mandamus Eligibility: For Special Cases